rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 ### Time complexity

-We use a bunch of methods, but they are chained as opposed to nested, so the runtime will be dependent on number of digits in the input.
+We use a bunch of methods with linear complexity, but they are chained as opposed to nested, so the runtime will be dependent on the number of digits in the input.
 We can say **O(len X)**

 ### Space complexity

-We have a number as input, using another variable to store the reversed number, so space complexity is constatnt, **O(1)**
+We have a number as input, using another variable to store the reversed number, so space complexity is constant, **O(1)**

-Now, we don't really need to explicitly convert the string to number, JavaScript can automatically do it for us ( for some extra cost, ofcourse ).
+Now, we don't need to explicitly convert the string to a number, JavaScript can automatically do it for us ( for some extra cost, of course ).

 Look at the snippet below